 The criteria used most often to classify MSA recognise two main phenotypes [3].
 In general, patients present with predominance of Parkinsonian features (MSA-P) or predominance of cerebellar features (MSA-C), however symptoms overlap.
 Almost all patients with MSA develop autonomic symptoms preceded by motor symptoms.
 In Western hemisphere cohorts approximately 80% of cases are predominantly MSA-P. The contrary is true for Eastern hemisphere populations.
 This may be due to be to racial genetic differences and cultural characteristics.
-MSA is a rapidly progressing, multi-organ disorder leading to severe synucleopathy.
+MSA is a rapidly progressing, neurodegenerative disorder.
 It has been established that the prognosis is poorer in patients who present with early autonomic dysfunction.
 Patients who have been classified as MSA-P are more likely to have greater functional decline [8].